cilium/cilium/images/README.md

 This image is based on `runtime` image.

-It adds `protoc` and plugins, Go toolchain, and includes `ineffassign`.
+It adds `protoc` and plugins, and the Go toolchain.
 The aim is to include all the Go linters as well.

 ### [`runtime`](runtime/Dockerfile)